 - Committed to teaching and research excellence and enjoys extensive links with leading university business schools around the world.

 - Strongly connected with government and the local and national business community.

 - The alma mater of successful graduates all over the world making notable contributions to business, government and public service.

 AACSB International accreditation: AACSB accreditation places UC in the top five percent of business schools worldwide.
 AACSB Accreditation Standards are used as the basis to evaluate a business school’s mission, operations, faculty qualifications and contributions, programmes and other critical areas.
 AACSB accreditation assures students and parents that the business school is providing a top-quality education.
 It also assures employers that AACSB-accredited business school graduates are ready to perform on day one.
-UC Business School Enrolment and Completion Figures (PDF, 290kb)
+Business School Enrolment and Completion Figures (PDF, 290kb)